stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 Applications cannot store Groups directly - Groups are always stored in a Directory.
 Therefore, if you would like an application to be able to create new groups, you must specify which of the application's associated account stores should store the application's newly created groups.
 This designated store is called the application's _default group store_.

-You specify an application's default group store by setting the `AccountStoreMapping`'s `isDefaultGroupStore` attribute to equal `true`.
+You specify an application's default group store by setting the `AccountStoreMapping`'s `isDefaultGroupStore` attribute to `true`.
 You can do this when you create the `accountStoreMapping` resource, or if the resource has already been created:

 1. Find the `accountStoreMapping` resource in the Application's `accountStoreMappings` [collection](#collections) that reflects the `accountStore` you wish to be the application's default group store.
 2. Issue an update request to that `AccountStoreMapping`'s instance with `isDefaultGroupStore` set to `true`.